-A. Knowledge and understanding of:

-- 1. The Italian language (spoken and written); - 2.
-Selected aspects of Italian literature, history and culture; - 3.
+- A. Knowledge and understanding of: - 1.
+The Italian language (spoken and written); - Selected aspects of Italian literature, history and culture: - 3.
 Methods of approach, analysis and interpretation associated with the various disciplines covered. - 4.
-The theoretical basis of management and key functional areas of business. - 5.
-Current developments in the practice and theory of business management. - 6.
-Fundamental concepts of business management relevant to the student becoming a manager in a UK business. - 7.
-The environmental and ethical context of
+The theoretical basis of management and key functional areas of business. - Current developments in the practice and theory of business management. - Fundamental concepts of business management relevant to the student becoming a manager in a UK business. - 7.
+The environmental and ethical context of business management in the UK - 8.
+An understanding of the importance of international business and the drivers of change in business in this country and abroad, including management practice and business cultures in other countries.

 Language work is assessed by oral and written examinations.
 The Italian University courses are assessed by oral examinations.
 Modules on literature and culture are assessed by a combination of coursework essays and examination.
 Management modules are assessed by coursework; written unseen examinations, seminar presentations: to provide a basic knowledge of methods and principles used in business management literature and cases and to promote the ability to appraise it critically.
-Skills and other attributes business management in the UK
+Skills and other attributes